jlbradley1844/jlbradley1844.github.io/_drafts/about-those-bahai-insider-sites.md

 Baha'u'llah, our central figure as someone who came to a decision to declare a revelation from God as an expedience to allow him to lead the Babi movement to a greater good, rather than due to a sudden series of revelations from God.
-However, the wanted to do this while staying identifieed as Baha'is in good standing.
+However, this person wanted to do this while staying identifieed as Baha'is in good standing.
 For other academics, they found the institutions of the Baha'i Faith not to be in conformance with the democratic norms of governance they were used to,